‘The Young And The Restless’ Spoilers For Friday, August 3: Devon Demands Neil Keep GC Buzz!

-The Young and the Restless spoilers for Friday, August 3 bring a significant fight over GC Buzz, a suspicion about Victor, and a temptation for Nick.
+The Young and the Restless spoilers for Friday, August 3, hint at a significant fight over GC Buzz, a suspicion about Victor, and a temptation for Nick.

 Neil (Kristoff St. John) wants to sell GC Buzz, but Devon (Bryton James) won’t hear of it.
 He feels as if Neil wants to make it seem as if Hilary never existed.
 Devon refuses to sell and wants Mariah (Camryn Grimes) to go forward and host the show alone.

 Meanwhile, Lily (Christel Khalil) shows up at her job, and Devon isn’t interested in seeing her there either.
-He cannot believe she’d even show her face there.
+He cannot believe she’d even show her face.
 In fact, he thinks that Lily got precisely what she wanted in Hilary’s death.
 Sure, Lily wanted Hilary out of their lives, but she certainly didn’t want her dead.
-After all, Lily or even Charlie (Noah Alexander Gerry) could have died too in the accident.
+After all, Lily or even Charlie (Noah Alexander Gerry) could have died in the accident, as well.
 Ultimately, Devon delivers an ultimatum, according to She Knows Soaps.
-Either Lily turn herself in to police for running the red light, or Devon will do it for her!
+Either Lily turns herself in to police for running the red light, or Devon will do it for her.

 Elsewhere, Paul (Doug Davidson) suspects Victor (Eric Braeden) in J.T.’s disappearance or death.
 He wonders if Victoria (Amelia Heinle) has seen or heard from him again.
 Of course, Paul’s missing out on the tiny little detail that the whole J.T. sighting situation was actually Nick (Joshua Morrow) making Victor pay for taking away Christian.
 Without that piece of knowledge, it’s tough for Paul to even know where to begin.